Intilery/intilery.github.io/docs/schema/retail.md

 ---
 id: retail
-title: Retail Schema
+title: Retail/Ecommerce Schema
 sidebar_label: Retail
 ---

-# Spec: Retai/Ecommerce Events

-This spec is based on the [segment V2 ecommerce spec](https://segment.com/docs/connections/spec/ecommerce/v2/) it has been extended to work in a multinational audience, particularly currencies, which are not supported in the Segment spec
+This schema is based on the Segment V2 ecommerce spec it has been extended to work in a multinational audience, particularly currencies, which are not supported in the Segment spec

-**Note:** The convention in the UK is to call the cart a "basket", keeping to the spec to"basket" is called a "cart"
+**Note:** The convention in the UK is to call the cart a "basket", keeping to the Segment spec "basket" is called a "cart"

-Intilery’s e-commerce spec helps define the journey for a customer as they browse your store, click on promotions, view products, add those products to a cart, and complete a purchase.
+Intilery’s e-commerce Schema helps define the journey for a customer as they browse your store, click on promotions, view products, add those products to a cart, and complete a purchase.

 ## Event Lifecycles